Davy Crockett (nuclear device): Effects

 Both recoilless guns proved to have good accuracy in testing, most training shots landing within 10 ft of the point of aim, and CEP under 50 m, with a 100% instant casualty radius in excess of 160 m.
 The shell's greatest effect would have been its extreme prompt neutron radiation which would have killed most of the enemy troops inside that circle within minutes.
 Its blast would do very little if any damage to the enemy's tracked vehicles.
-Troops further away would have died within hours, days and less than two weeks depending on their range from the point of burst and the thickness of their protection.
+Troops further away would have died within hours, days and less than two weeks depending on their range from the point of burst and the effectiveness of their protection.

 The weapon's blast was not a danger to the crew as long as they followed normal procedures.
 The Army created a standard for the crew to follow when firing the M388; they advised that the soldiers shelter their bodies behind a sloped hill and lie in prone position on the ground with their necks and heads covered.

 The warhead was tested on July 7, 1962, in the Little Feller II weapons effects test shot, and again in an actual firing of the Davy Crockett from a distance of 1.7 mi in the Little Feller I test shot on July 17, 1962.
 This was the last atmospheric test detonation at the Nevada Test Site.

-Information and recorded data from test-firing inert rounds showed the recoilless rifles to be "shockingly inaccurate" and led to the realization that the weapon was "too inaccurate to deliver even low-yield nuclear fires".